- Full-time or part-time study

 The School of Design is home to internationally significant research, much of which is practice-based.
 The teaching areas of the School – Design Products, Fashion, Global Innovation Design, Innovation Designing Engineering, Intelligent Mobility, Service Design and Textiles – represent a wide range of approaches to research.

 Research topics range from those which are strongly needs-focused – such as designing new medical innovations or citizen science through to those which are more experimental - such as designing trust in AI systems or multi-species design.
 We particularly encourage applications in our strategic design research areas including: Future of making, manufacture and materials; Systems and design; Design for safety; Design for health; Intelligent machines; Data capture and creation; Design science.

 - PhD: 3–4 years (full time), 6–7 years (part time)

 - MPhil: 2–3 years (full time), 4–6 years (part time)

-Catch the replays from our March 2021 Virtual Day
+Catch the replays from our November 2021 online Open Day